Cannon-Thurston Maps for Kleinian Groups: Free Groups and Finitely Generated Kleinian Groups

 \subsection{Incompressibility of Split Components}

-We would like to show that sufficiently deep within an end $E$, all split components are incompressible {\em in $M$}.
+Recall that we are working in the setup where $M$ is a hyperbolic 3-manifold and $H$ its Scott core (augmented Scott core, when $M$ has parabolics).
+Let $S$ be a boundary component of $H$ that is compressible (rel. cusps when $M$, and hence $H$, has parabolics).
+Let $E$ be the end with $S$ as its boundary.
+We would like to show that sufficiently deep within $E$, all split components are incompressible {\em in $M$}.
 Recall that splitting tubes correspond to {\em thin Margulis tubes} in the split geometry model built from the Minsky model.